-I was shocked but pleasantly surprised to find one school that offers a 4-year fashion course.
+I was shocked but pleasantly surprised to find one school that offers a 4-year bachelor’s degree in fashion merchandising & retail.
 It's South Dakota State University - a 4-year public school.
 The university has reciprocity agreements with the state of Minnesota.
 That means Minnesota residents can take advantage of lower fees while attending South Dakota State University.

 SD State University has similar arrangements for students from adjacent states as well.